jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (af) charges payable by a person making an objection under section 357A(1)﻿(f) or (g), if the person requests under section 357AB that the objection be considered by a hearings commissioner, for the cost of the objection being considered and decided in accordance with the request:
   (b) charges payable by applicants for resource consents, for the carrying out by the local authority of any 1 or more of its functions in relation to the receiving, processing, and granting of resource consents (including certificates of compliance and existing use certificates):
   (c) charges payable by holders of resource consents, for the carrying out by the local authority of its functions in relation to the administration, monitoring, and supervision of resource consents (including certificates of compliance and existing use certificates), and for the carrying out of its resource management functions under section 35:
+  (caaa) charges payable by a person carrying out a permitted activity, for the carrying out by the local authority of monitoring the person’s compliance with any rule in a plan that relates to the permitted activity, but this paragraph does not apply to a rule in a plan that permits the same activity as is permitted in a national environmental standard:
+  (caab) charges payable by a person who, in the opinion of an enforcement officer, has contravened this Act, a national environmental standard, a regulation, a rule in a plan, or a resource consent, for the carrying out by the local authority of any function necessary to determine whether the contravention has occurred:
+  (caac) charges payable by a person who is the subject of an abatement notice or an enforcement order, for the carrying out by the local authority of its functions relating to issuing, administering, supervising, or monitoring compliance with the notice or order:
   (ca) charges payable by persons seeking authorisations under Part 7A, for the carrying out by the local authority of its functions in relation to the allocation of authorisations (whether by tender or any other method), including its functions preliminary to the allocation of authorisations:
   (cb) charges payable by holders of resource consents, for the carrying out by the local authority of any 1 or more of its functions in relation to reviewing consent conditions, if—
-    (i) the review is carried out at the request of the consent holder; or (ii) the review is carried out under section 128(1)﻿(a); or (iii) the review is carried out under section 128(1)﻿(c); or (iv) the review is carried out under section 128(2):
+    (i) the review is carried out at the request of the consent holder; or (ii) the review is carried out under section 128(1)﻿(a); or (iia) the review is carried out under section 128(1)﻿(aa); or (iii) the review is carried out under section 128(1)﻿(c); or (iv) the review is carried out under section 128(2); or (v) the review is carried out by a regional council under section 128(1) in accordance with a relevant national environmental standard or national planning standard; or
+    (vi) the review is carried out under section 165ZZD:
   (cc) charges payable by a person who carries out a permitted activity, for the monitoring of that activity, if the local authority is empowered to charge for the monitoring in accordance with section 43A(8):
-  (cd) charges payable by the farm operator of a farm that is required to have a certified freshwater farm plan, for the carrying out by the local authority of its functions under section 217I:
+  (cd) charges payable by the farm operator of a farm that is required to have a freshwater farm plan, for the carrying out by the local authority of its functions under section 217I:
   (d) charges payable by requiring authorities and heritage protection authorities, for the carrying out by the local authority of any 1 or more of its functions in relation to designations and heritage orders:
   (e) charges for providing information in respect of plans and resource consents, payable by the person requesting the information:
   (f) charges for supply of documents, payable by the person requesting the document: